Electronic spreadsheets have revolutionized every single industry under the sun.

 Machine learning is a process where computers learn how to identify patterns in data without being explicitly programmed to do so.

 Using built-in functions, you can craft complex formulas to build simple machine learning models to uncover insights that you wouldn’t have otherwise been able to see.

 You can use a spreadsheet to create an automated loan amortization calculator for your business.

-This will allow you to determine what the total payment is over time, as well as how long it takes before the loan has been fully paid off.
+Because of this beneficial tool, you can determine what the total payment is over time as well as how long it will take before the loan has been fully paid.

 45. Contact Management

 Another area where spreadsheets can be incredibly useful is in contact management.

 Having your contact information stored in one place will make your life much easier when trying to manage your professional network.